flaneurette/Verify-USB-Stick/README.md

 ## Installation

-Place the `generate_hashes.bat` file on a USB stick and double click it to create hashes for all files.
+Place the .bat files file on a USB stick and double click it to create hashes/verify for all files.

+Use the `generate_hashes.bat` to scan the root and produce hashes.

 ## Recursive